ncopenpass/CampaignFinance/CONTRIBUTING.md

 ### Windows

 - Ensure all prerequisites are installed
-- Download this data and unzip this [file](https://drive.google.com/file/d/1ST7kAOuFt3J8ZwkrnAe-Llmexp6lojtC/view?usp=sharing)
-- Copy all the CSV files to the `./server/tmp` directory
 - copy `server/sample.env` to `server/.env` (If you do not wish to use docker, change the database url in the newly created `.env` file)
 - Add your `DATABASE_URL` to your environment
   - Powershell: `$env:DATABASE_URL = 'YOUR_DATABASE_URL'`